Renters' Rights Act -

 In an 'assured shorthold tenancy', a landlord can evict the tenants without giving any reason, as long as the fixed term has ended.
 They start that process by serving a ‘section 21 notice’ which tells the tenants that the landlord requires the property back after two months.

-After the Renter's Rights Bill comes into force, section 21 notices and 'assured shorthold tenancies' will be abolished.
+Once the Renters’ Rights Act comes into force, section 21 notices and 'assured shorthold tenancies' will be abolished.
 Instead, most tenants will have:

-1. A fully assured tenancy.
-This means that the landlord has to give a reason to evict the tenant.
+- A fully assured tenancy.
+This means that the landlord has to give a reason to evict the tenant relying on one of the possession grounds.

 New type of notice for landlords to serve on students

-The Renters' Rights Bill will take away landlord's ability to give notice to tenants without a reason.
+The Righters’ Rights Act will take away a landlord's ability to give notice to tenants without a reason.
 However, the Government has agreed an exception to this for students.
 Landlords will be able to give a notice to require students to leave the property at the end of the academic year.
 This will be known as a Ground 4A notice.

 This will only apply in some circumstances.
 It will only be available to a landlord who intends to rent the property to a new set of students in the next academic year.
-The notice will have to be given four months in advance and specify a date in June-September when the landlord wants the students to move out.
-It is expected that this will only apply to students living in an HMO (house in multiple occupation), but this is currently being debated in Parliament.
+The notice will have to be given four months in advance, and specify a date in June-September when the landlord wants the students to move out.
+This will only apply to students living in an HMO (house in multiple occupation).
+It does not apply to tenancies let to one or two students or families.
+It will also only apply if the landlord has given the student a written statement of their wish to rely on Ground 4A and the tenancy has not been entered into more than 6 months before the tenancy start date.

 Students living in halls of residence